Constitution & Bylaws

 ARTICLE III – THE MISSION STATEMENT

-“The International College of Dentists is the world’s oldest and largest honor society for dentists, dedicated to the recognition of outstanding professional achievement and meritorious service and the continued progress of dentistry for the benefit of all humankind.”
+“The International College of Dentists is a leading honor society for dentists dedicated to the recognition of outstanding professional achievement and meritorious service and the continued progress of dentistry for the benefit of all humankind.”

 ARTICLE IV – CORE VALUES